A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2024-10978: PostgreSQL Privilege Escalation Flaw

-CVE-2024-10978 is a privilege escalation vulnerability in PostgreSQL that allows less-privileged users to view or modify unintended data rows.
+CVE-2024-10978 is a privilege escalation vulnerability in PostgreSQL that allows less-privileged users to view or modify unintended data.
 This article covers the technical details, affected versions, and mitigation.

 CVE-2024-10978 Overview

-CVE-2024-10978 is an Incorrect Privilege Assignment vulnerability affecting PostgreSQL database systems.
-This flaw allows a less-privileged application user to view or modify data rows different from those intended when the application utilizes SET ROLE, SET SESSION AUTHORIZATION, or equivalent features.
+CVE-2024-10978 is an incorrect privilege assignment vulnerability in PostgreSQL [CWE-266].
+The flaw allows a less-privileged application user to view or modify rows that should have been inaccessible.
+Exploitation requires the application to use SET ROLE, SET SESSION AUTHORIZATION, or an equivalent feature.

 Critical Impact